bpg/terraform-provider-proxmox/docs/index.md

 }
 ```

--> **Note:** The `username` field in the `ssh` block is required when using API Token authentication.
+-> **Note:** Note1: The `username` field in the `ssh` block (or alternatively a username in `PROXMOX_VE_USERNAME` or `PROXMOX_VE_SSH_USERNAME` environment variable) is required when using API Token authentication.
 This is because the provider needs to know which user to use for the SSH connection.

--> **Note:** Not all Proxmox API operations are supported via API Token.
+-> **Note:** Note2: Not all Proxmox API operations are supported via API Token.
 You may see errors like `error creating container: received an HTTP 403 response - Reason: Permission check failed (changing feature flags for privileged container is only allowed for root@pam)` or `error creating VM: received an HTTP 500 response - Reason: only root can set 'arch' config` when using API Token authentication, even when `Administrator` role or the `root@pam` user is used with the token.
+The workaround is to use password authentication for those operations.

 ### Temporary directory